 Colby was emotional when he testified at his mother’s trial, describing his childhood as happy.

-Colby no longer lived in the family home when his siblings disappeared, but said in testimony that he continued to exchange texts with Tylee.
+Colby no longer lived in the family home when his siblings disappeared, but he testified that he continued to exchange texts with Tylee.

 On Sept.
 3, 2022, Colby was charged with sexual assault for an alleged incident on Aug.
 31, when a woman said he raped her.
 The charges were dropped on Sept.
 14.